 After welcoming me and serving me tea, Julia bid me follow.
 “I’ve discovered the most marvellous book, come!”

-Entering the library, she selected an ancient volume, résumé du diets, showing me illustrations of impossibly thin Elizabethan women.
-Juxtaposed were strange recipes – samphire stew, starling fricassee, fox meat in aspic, others stranger still.
+Entering the library, she selected an ancient volume, Résumé du Diets, showing me illustrations of impossibly thin Elizabethan women.
+Juxtaposed were strange recipes – samphire stew, starling fricassee, fox meat in aspic, others odder still.

-I remained with them a fortnight and for ten days she prepared food for Edward and I alone, before withdrawing due to ‘enervation.’
+I remained with them a fortnight and for eight days she prepared food for Edward and me alone, before withdrawing due to ‘enervation.’

 Featured in the book, To Cut a Short Story Short: 111 Little Stories